jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Generallnformation/SoftwareEngineering/SoEnGeneralInformation.md

 You will also provide us a signed form, which allows us to publish the video.
 In the case of publishing, we are not doing any marketing.
 We will simply put the link to the video and your documentation in Github.

 ## All lesson recordings
+Please note, that not all sesion recordings are available!

 ### Lesson - 1 ALM
 TBA